Chayanon6409682538/ProjectCS360_foodadvisor/README.md

 - Navigate to your project folder by running `cd ProjectCS360_foodadvisor` from your command line.
 5. Start Strapi:
-- Navigate to your `./foodadvisor/api` folder by running `cd api` from your command line. then run `yarn && yarn seed && yarn develop`
+- Navigate to your `./foodadvisor/api` folder by running `cd api` from your command line. then run `yarn build yarn start &`
 6. Start Next.js:
 - Navigate to your `./foodadvisor/client` folder by running `cd client` from your command line. then run `yarn && yarn dev`